This is our 31st year of celebrating the outstanding accomplishments of IBAT members with the

 - Required: Brief written program summary (100-200 words).
 Please note this is a concise summary and different than the requirement above.

-- Highly Encouraged: Short video showcasing submission that brings it to life.
+- Highly Encouraged: 4-6 minute video (mp4) showcasing submission that brings it to life.
 Phone video quality is fine.
 Feel free to highlight physical display, photos or employee/customer interviews in video.

-Entries must be emailed to Lindsey Gehrig by 5 p.m. on Friday, June 18.
-Submission videos will be shown throughout IBAT’s 47th Annual Convention at the Omni Barton Creek Resort in Austin, September 19-21, 2021.
-Additionally, Best of Show, Community Spirit and Gold Eagle winners will be recognized at the BOCB Awards Luncheon on Monday, September 20.
+Entries must be emailed to Darlene Revers by 5 p.m. on Friday, June 17.
+Submission videos will be shown throughout IBAT’s 48th Annual Convention in For Worth, September 24-27, 2022.
+Additionally, Best of Show, Community Spirit and Gold Eagle winners will be recognized at the BOCB Awards Luncheon on Monday, September 26.

 Entry Types and Examples